-Using creative problem solving skills, St. Mary’s Lower School program is designed to help equip each student with the ability to think critically, use technology and design tools, and develop the confidence to value the wisdom and flexibility that making mistakes provides.
-St. Mary’s not only promotes individualized learning, but also encourages students to learn in community while discovering unique ways to explore, experiment, and excel.
+Using creative problem solving skills, our private grade school program is designed to help equip each student with the ability to think critically, use technology and design tools, and develop the confidence to value the wisdom and flexibility that making mistakes provides.
+St. Mary’s promotes individualized learning and encourages elementary students to learn in community while discovering unique ways to explore, experiment, and excel.

-Core Curriculum Subjects
+Core Curriculum and Special Subjects

 All students receive education in four core areas: math, reading and language arts, science, and social studies/geography.
 The classroom teachers collaborate with special subject teachers to create a dynamic learning experience.